worldwide-asset-exchange/wax-node/INTEGRATIONS.md

 $ cleos push action eosio.token transfer '{"from": "exchange1111", "to": "newuser.wax", "quantity": "5.00000000 WAX", "memo": "1a1a1a.wam"}' -p exchange1111
 ```

+### Validating Memo Fields

-NOTE 1: Valid wam accounts will always end in `.wam`, and may contain any of the following characters in the prefix: ".abcdefghijklmnopqrstuvwxyz12345", so please adjust your memo sanitizers to accomodate this.
+Valid wam accounts will always end in `.wam`, and may contain any of the following characters in the prefix: ".abcdefghijklmnopqrstuvwxyz12345".

+Also, the dot/period character `.` maybe replaced with the string `DOT`.
+This is to allow for exchanges that cannot allow the dot character in their memo field for whatever reason.
+This means the account name `a.b.c.wam` can also be validly expressed as `aDOTbDOTcDOTwam`

+Please adjust your memo sanitizers to accomodate.
 Realize that you don't necessarily have to be strict about what goes in the memo since a memo can have ANY alphanumeric character in it when sending to non-`newuser.wax` accounts.
 The main thing is to not reject the request if the memo contains any of these prefix characters.
+If you cannot tolerate the `.`, the `DOT` format should be supported and likely is by default.

-IF you choose to sanitize the memo field for withdrawals to the newuser.wax account, the following regex validates a well formed memo `/^[a-z1-5.]{1,8}\.wam$/g`
+IF you choose to sanitize the memo field for withdrawals to the newuser.wax account, the following regex validates a well formed memo `/^([a-z1-5.]|DOT){1,8}(\.wam|DOTwam)$/g`

+### Maximums and Minimums

-NOTE 2: If a user sends less than the required 5 WAX to create their account, the newuser.wax contract will reject the transaction and it will fail when the transaction is attempted for braodcast.
+If a user sends less than the required 5 WAX to create their account, the newuser.wax contract will reject the transaction and it will fail when the transaction is attempted for braodcast.
 Be sure to build your logic to accept failed transactions and to not deduct WAX from exchange accounts on failed withdrawal attempts.
 Also, users should be aware that if a withdrawal fee is required by your dApp/exchange, the user must incoporate that amount over and above their account creation fee of 5 WAX.
 For example if the withdrawal fee is 1 WAX, the user must withdraw 6 WAX to successfully create an account

-NOTE 3: If a user sends more than the minimum needed to create their account, the excess will be depositted immediately on their newly created account.
+If a user sends more than the minimum needed to create their account, the excess will be depositted immediately on their newly created account.
 In this way, it is not possible for a user to overpay their account creation amount.